 For more healthy breakfast ideas, head to this post.

 I used to eat enormous sandwiches, packed with all sorts of meat, cheese and veggies, and slathered with mayo.
 Now I do this in a modified version.
-Typically I use Wasa whole grain crackers as a base, spread on some hummus, mustard or a little mayo, and top them with turkey, salmon or tuna, and plenty of veggies.
+Typically I use Wasa Whole Grain Crispbread (or their Wasa Crisp ‘n Light 7 Grain version) as a base, spread on some hummus, mustard or a little mayo, and top them with turkey, salmon or tuna, and plenty of veggies.
 Maybe a little cheese too, but far less than I used to use.
 I still get the taste, but without the extra calories and fat.

 The key for me is to include plenty of lean protein, such as fish, chicken or pork tenderloin and pair it with a large portion of veggies (salad, steamed veggies or stir-fried veggies with little or no oil) and a small amount of a whole grain side (brown rice, quinoa or whole wheat pasta).
 The protein fills me up and keeps me full, which is key in dodging those nighttime snacking urges.

 Snacks: This is where I used to get into big trouble.
 When you leave the block of cheese and bag of crackers out on the counter, it’s pretty tempting to have “just a few more”.
 By the time I knew it, I’d eaten a full meal’s worth of calories…and more!
 Now I try to be a lot more aware about my snacks, preparing small snacks and actually being aware of eating them, rather than absent-mindedly stuffing them into my mouth while doing ten other tasks.